pwwang/pipen/docs/api.md

 `col`:     the index of the column used to collapse

 - **returns:**
-The collapsed channel
+The collapsed Channel
-Note, self is also changed

 #### `copy (self) `

-Copy a channel using `copy.copy`
+Copy a Channel using `copy.copy`

 - **returns:**
-The copied channel
+The copied Channel

 #### `create (l) [@staticmethod]`

-Create a channel from a list
+Create a Channel from a list

 - **params:**
 `l`: The list, default: []

 - **returns:**
-The channel created from the list
+The Channel created from the list

-#### `expand (self, col, pattern) `
+#### `expand (self, col, pattern, t, sortby, reverse) `

-expand the channel according to the files in <col>, other cols will keep the same
+expand the Channel according to the files in <col>, other cols will keep the same
 `[(dir1/dir2, 1)].expand (0, "*")` will expand to
 `[(dir1/dir2/file1, 1), (dir1/dir2/file2, 1), ...]`
 length: 1 -> N